 Symptom Action A newly installed hard disk drive is not recognized.
-Observe the associated amber hard disk drive status LED.
+1. Observe the associated amber hard disk drive status LED.
 If the LED is lit, it indicates a drive fault.
 2. If the LED is lit, remove the drive from the bay, wait 45 seconds, and reinsert the drive, making sure that the drive assembly connects to the hard disk drive backplane.
 Observe the associated green hard disk drive activity LED and the amber status LED: If the green activity LED is flashing and the amber status LED is not lit, the drive is recognized by the controller and is working correctly.
 Run the DSA hard disk drive test to determine whether the drive is detected.
 If the green activity LED is flashing and the amber status LED is flashing slowly, the drive is recognized by the controller and is rebuilding.
 If neither LED is lit or flashing, check the hard disk drive backplane (go to step 4).
 If the green activity LED is flashing and the amber status LED is lit, replace the drive.
 If the activity of the LEDs remains the same, go to step 4.
 If the activity of the LEDs changes, return to step 1.
-Make sure that the hard disk drive backplane is correctly seated.
+4. Make sure that the hard disk drive backplane is correctly seated.
 When it is correctly seated, the drive assemblies correctly connect to the backplane without bowing or causing movement of the backplane.
 5. Reseat the backplane power cable and repeat steps 1 through 3.
 6. Reseat the backplane signal cable and repeat steps 1 through 3.
 7. Suspect the backplane signal cable or the backplane: If the configuration has eight hot-swap bays: a.
 Replace the affected backplane signal cable. b.
 Replace the affected backplane.
 If the configuration has 12 hot-swap bays: a.
 Replace the backplane signal cable. b.
 Replace the backplane. c.
 Replace the SAS expander card.
-8. Run the DSA tests for the SAS controller and hard disk drives: If the controller passes the test but the drives are not recognized, replace the backplane signal cable and run the tests again.
-Replace the backplane. • If the controller fails the test, disconnect the backplane signal cable from the controller and run the tests again.
-If the controller fails the test, replace the controller.
-9. See "Problem determination tips" on page 53.
+8. See "Problem determination tips" on page 89.
 Multiple hard disk drives fail.
 Make sure that the hard disk drive, SAS RAID controller, and system-board tray device drivers and firmware are at the latest level.
 Important: Some cluster solutions require specific code levels or coordinated code updates.
 If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.
+Multiple hard disk drives are offline.
+Review the storage subsystem logs for indications of problems within the storage subsystem, such as backplane or cable problems.
+See "Problem determination tips" on page 89.
+A replacement hard disk drive does not rebuild.
+Make sure that the hard disk drive is recognized by the controller (the green hard disk drive activity LED is flashing).
+Review the SAS RAID controller documentation to determine the correct configuration parameters and settings.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing," on page 55 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing," on page 91 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.